Frequently Asked Questions

 We want to make accessing our services as easy and stress free as possible, therefore we do NOT require a referral for you to engage with us.

-We do however have referral forms available on-line and via PDF download which we welcome GP's, Psychiatrists, other health providers, carers or family members to complete when recommending our services.
-This allows us to best determine whether we are going to be an appropriate fit for you - You may even wish to complete a self-referral and tell us a little about yourself and your needs before we meet.
+We do however have an online referral form available which we welcome you or any of your support team to complete when recommending our services.
+This allows us to best determine whether we are going to be an appropriate fit for you.

 Are you NDIS registered?
 And why does it matter?